The-Marcy-Lab-School-Code-Challenges/cc-20c-higher-order-sort/README.md

 ---
 **Bonus Question**

-2. Write a function named `alphabeticalOrder` that takes an array of objects and sorts the obkects by the name of the alumni in alphabetical order.
+2. Write a function named `alphabeticalOrder` that takes an array of objects and sorts the objects by the name of the alumni in alphabetical order.

     ```jsx
     alphabeticalOrder(alumni)//returns [